CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking

 \section{Conclusion}

-In this study, we introduced CPathAgent, an agent-based approach for computational pathology that emulates pathologists' diagnostic reasoning through strategic examination of high-resolution pathology images.
-By meticulously replicating critical diagnostic processes—such as zooming in to inspect cellular details, zooming out to assess tissue architecture, and systematically shifting focus between regions of interest, CPathAgent achieves both enhanced interpretability and state-of-the-art performance across diverse pathology tasks.
-Our comprehensive evaluation across three levels of image scale (patch-level understanding, large regional assessment, and whole slide image analysis) demonstrates that this pathology-mimicking approach, which closely mirrors the trained eye of experienced pathologists navigating tissue specimens, effectively bridges the crucial gap between human diagnostic expertise and computational analysis.
+In this study, we present CPathAgent, an agent-based framework for computational pathology that emulates pathologists' diagnostic reasoning through strategic examination of high-resolution pathology images.
+Through a systematic three-stage process of global screening, navigation planning, and multi-scale sequence reasoning, CPathAgent faithfully replicates the critical diagnostic workflow by dynamically zooming in and out while systematically shifting focus across regions of interest, transparently documenting not only what features are observed but also why specific regions warrant closer examination and how evidence accumulates across viewing scales, thereby achieving both superior interpretability and state-of-the-art performance across diverse pathology tasks.
+Our comprehensive evaluation spanning three scales of image analysis (patch-level understanding, large regional assessment, and whole slide image analysis) demonstrates that this agent-based paradigm, which closely mirrors how experienced pathologists navigate and scrutinize tissue specimens, effectively bridges the crucial gap between human diagnostic expertise and AI-assisted analysis.